General

 Besides of them, UniWebView also a customizable common setup for any other services which provides a standard OAuth 2.0 code flow.

 UniWebView follows the OAuth 2.0 standard and use a secure way to perform authentication.
-It supports both state verification and PKCEopen in new window challenge out-of-the-box, which simplifies your work a lot.
+It supports both state verification and PKCEopen in new window challenge out-of-the-box, which simplifies your work and improves the security a lot.

 In this guide, we will cover both and show you how to have your users login to a service with OAuth 2.0.